swordsounds/KGB-Inspection-Code/README.md

 # KGB-Inspection-Code
 Code repository holding all KGB Inspection Systems code for various operatable and developing ROV's.

-Please follow coding best practises for better documentation.
+Please follow coding patterns for better documentation:
+- Type Annotations
+- Keep functions small
+- No more than 3 levels of nested if statements
+- Use indentations to group their respective statements

+Pi commands that I may forget about:
-sudo shutdown -h now
+- sudo shutdown -h now